laboon/ebook/text/25_test_plans.md

 In some cases, a test cannot be executed at the present time.
 This can be due to external factors (such as a piece of testing equipment not being available) or internal factors (such as a piece of functionality not being completed, or impossible to test due to other defects present in the system).
 In such cases, the test can be marked as __blocked__.
 This indicates that the test cannot currently be run, although it may be run in a future test run when the issues blocking its execution have been removed.

 Finally, in some cases a test case simply cannot be executed, either now or in the future, due to a problem with the test case itself.
-In such cases, the test status can be marked as "__error__".
+In such cases, the test status can be marked as being in __error__.
 Tests marked as in error could have an issue with the test contradicting the requirements, such as a requirement saying that the background color of a web page should be blue, but the system under test is actually a command-line application.
 It could be a problem with the expected behavior of a program, for example, saying that the square root of 25 should result in "poodle".
 Oftentimes, a test marked "error" may be the result of a simple typo, but it could point to a fundamental problem with the development team's or testing team's understanding of the software.
 Test cases marked "error", unlike those marked "blocked", are not expected to be run again until the error is resolved.

 ## Test Run Tracking